Updated on: January 15, 2014

-In early 2014, a hacker was sentenced to 18 months for doing just this to Miss Teen USA, 2013.
-He broke into the computer, took a few clicks and blackmailed the victim to send more photos.
-(Google it up for more information) While the exact method he used is unknown, it's very likely this exact method that we'll be trying out.
-The point of this tutorial is to show just how easy it really is.
-While developing your own hacks and discovering loop holes is a whole different level of hacking, quite a lot of hacking can be done just by knowing a surprisingly small number of things.
-Perhaps not even that, after all we can simply search an exploit in metasploit and a get a whole list of things that'll work.
-The hard part of hacking is breaking into a system while maintaining anonymity.
-Once that is done, we pretty much own the target system.
-Hacking is not about being a computer geek as much as being 'in the know'.
+In early 2014, a hacker was sentenced to 18 months for doing just this to Miss Teen USA 2013.
+He found a vulnerability in her computer (perhaps some outdated software), took a few clicks from the webcam and blackmailed the victim to send more photos.
+While the exact method he used is unknown, it’s very likely the same as what we’ll be trying out here.
+The point of this tutorial is to show just how easy it really is, a proof of concept.
+While developing your own hacks and discovering loopholes is a whole different level of hacking, quite a lot of hacking can be done just by being in ‘the know’: knowing common vulnerabilities and the tools to exploit them.
+If successful, it can lead to things like getting your webcam hacked or worse.
+Finally, we’ll see exactly why you should find some black tape and tape over your camera right now.

 Our best friend Meterpreter is going to help us with this hack.
 With Meterpreter we can install a keylogger, hack the webcam and the list goes on and on.
 You can basically do almost anything that you can do on your own computer, to your victim.
 All we need for this hack, is to first break in with Metasploit and install meterpreter on their system.
 How do we do that?